Shiny White Suburban

 “Go not far enough, and find yourself guilty of complacency, complicity, a political slumping into the cushions of your time.
 Go too far, and find yourself saying that you didn’t care that a white child had been eaten by an alligator.” ~Patricia Lockwood

 A white woman in a white Suburban with chrome rims is bumping “Still DRE.”
-The Suburban has just been through the car wash, leftover drips rubbed away with a microfiber cloth.
-She’s flying down Main Street, her grip on the steering wheel is so tight her rings leave marks.
-An hour ago, she left a meeting with a school board member.
-She’d requested the meeting in order to share details of her daughter’s transfer out of the middle school.
+She’s flying down Main Street, her grip on the steering wheel so tight her rings make indents the undersides of her fingers.
+Thirty minutes ago, she left a meeting with a local school board member, which she’d requested to share details of her daughter’s transfer out of the public middle school.
+But the interaction was so enraging the white woman left with a burst blood vessel in her left eye and the conviction that she just barely dodged a massive stroke.

-Yes, there’s been a surge of violence, the board member acknowledged, after a pause.
-Yes, kids have been bringing weapons to school, but no guns.
-Yesterday, that gun?
-That was at the high school, and the pistol was in a student’s car which was parked in the lot.
-Yes, there was a fight involving forty students in the east wing of the high school.
-But there were no guns, just aluminum bats and two by fours.
+Yes, there’s been a surge of violence, the board member acknowledged.
+Yes, students have been caught with weapons.
+But no guns.
+Oh, that gun?
+Yesterday?
+That was at the high school, and the gun was in a student’s car, which was parked in the lot.
+So, not technically in the school.
+Yes, there was a fight involving forty students in the east wing a month ago.
+But there were no guns, just aluminum bats and 2x4s.
 Yes, it was coordinated.
-Yes, there were students who were badly hurt.
-Yes, of course we believe in transparency.
+Yes, some students were badly hurt.
+Yes, we are dealing with a blood feud.
+Yes, we believe in transparency.
 No, we will not share details with the public.
 Details are weaponized by bigots and trolls.
-The Right.
-Unhinged parents.
+The Far Right.
+And unhinged parents.

-The woman’s left hand is going numb, her foot pressing hard on the gas.
+The woman’s left hand is numb, her foot pressed hard on the gas.
 A cop flashes his blues and she groans, taps the brakes.
-Lowers the music and eyes the rearview - exhales when he doesn’t follow.
-At a red light, she checks her lipstick, feathered at the corners again.
-She makes a mental note to pick up her prescription retinol cream, turns the volume back up.
-G-funk blasting from her sparkling Suburban.
-Before going through the car wash, she’d vacuumed the interior, desperate to rid herself of cortisol.
-Bent in half, shoving the tip of the hose into every crack and under every surface, she sucked up flotsam from between the seats, sand from under the floor mats.
+Lowers the music and eyes the rearview.
+At the red light, she checks her lipstick, which is feathered at the corners again.
+She makes a mental note to pick up her prescription retinol cream and turns the volume back up, G-funk blasting from her sparkling Suburban.

-The white woman takes a big breath and bounces her shoulders a little.
-She’s on her way to pick her daughter up from the new Catholic school where she recently started.
-The woman transferred her daughter to the Catholic school after discovering her kid was caught within the crosshairs of a seasoned bully at the public school.
-Just turned twelve and one of the youngest in her class, it was her daughter’s first year at the public middle school.
-Every morning in September, her daughter sprang out of bed and rushed through her morning routine to get to school before the first bell.
+Just turned twelve, it had been her daughter’s first year at the public middle school.
+Every morning in September, she sprang out of bed and rushed through her morning routine to get to school before the first bell.
 It’s going to be a great year, she gushed over breakfast, her mouth full of orthodontic metal.
 She’d gotten a lead role in the school play!
 Made the cheer team!
 Got elected for student council!
-Trailing perfume, she’d rush out the front door, slamming it behind her.
+Trailing perfume, she’d rush out the front door, letting it slam behind her.

 But by early October, it was clear that the middle school was more of a gladiator pit than a place for learning algebra, first round of elimination over Snapchat.
 Kids encouraged kids they didn’t like to commit suicide, circulated rumors that hardened like cement in fledgling hearts.
-There were fights after the bell, phones pinging with footage.
-Video of a group of kids swarming a single boy curled on the ground, cocking back and kicking his head as if it were a soccer ball.
-Video of a teacher getting hit with a metal chair, a girl on the bus being viciously attacked from behind.
-Video of a Student Resource Officer pinning a girl to the ground after she shot pepper spray into the school vestibule, packed with students rushing to leave at the last bell.
+There were fights every day after the bell, phones pinging with the footage.
+Over dinner, her daughter showed a video of a group of kids swarming a boy curled on the ground, kicking his body as if it were a soccer ball.
+Another video of a teacher getting hit with a metal chair, a girl on the bus being viciously attacked from behind.
+A Student Resource Officer pinning a girl to the ground after she released pepper spray into the school vestibule, packed with students rushing to leave at the last bell.

-Her daughter’s bully was fifteen, still in 8th grade, and dragging a behavioral intervention plan packed with recommendations that didn’t work.
-She’d been warned already this year: one more fight and she’d be expelled.
-But since school lunch was the bully’s most reliable meal of the day, she kept her belly full of cafeteria pizza and fucked with bitches from her phone.
-Sniped pictures of her daughter appeared on SnapChat.
-If you see this girl, fade her, the bully wrote.
-To the white woman’s horror, the comment section grew with tweens swearing fealty, some who didn’t even go to the same school and had never even met her daughter.
+Her daughter’s bully was 15 - still in 8th grade - and dragging a behavioral intervention plan packed with recommendations that hadn’t worked.
+She’d been warned already this year - one more fight and she’d be expelled.
+Since school lunch was her most reliable meal of the day, the bully figured out a way to keep her belly full of cafeteria pizza while fucking with dumb bitches from her phone.
+Sniped pictures of her daughter appeared on SnapChat: IF YOU SEE THIS GIRL FADE HER

 But everyone felt bad for the bully!
-Something was clearly going on!
+Something was clearly going on.
 The youngest of a notoriously troubled family, she must have seen awful things!
 Generational trauma, people concluded.
 She could barely be blamed for her behavior.
+In fact, on more than one occasion, the white woman was asked if she’d considered inviting the bully to her house.
+Lunch, perhaps, a bounce on the trampoline?
+A visit might help the bully humanize her daughter, no?

-On more than one occasion, the white woman was asked if she’d considered inviting the bully to her house.
-Lunch, perhaps, a bounce on the trampoline in the backyard?
-Might a visit help the bully humanize her daughter?
-Understand the pain she’d caused?
-The first time it was suggested, the woman blushed pink with Christian shame for not having already thought of it.
+The first time it was suggested, the woman blushed pink with Christian shame for not having already thought of this.
 But shame quickly gave way to the sanctimony of the proposal, the Stockholm-y ick.
 Not a chance, she answered, unable to hide the acid in her voice.

 “A protective suit?” the white woman asked, staring.

 So, since no one wanted the bullies to end up in prison, they got snacks.
-Soft music and a page to color.
-Humans to kick and punch.
-But when boredom crept in after a couple of donuts and another talk on the importance of deep breathing, back to the classroom they went, salivating.
-This was not called recidivism, a term considered far too damning for youth.
-Instead, in every conversation about the violent chaos at the public schools, the white woman mentioned her family’s class and racial privilege, because without doing so, her story would fail harder than the school’s statewide ranking, which couldn’t get much worse.
+Calming music.
+Humans to kick.
+And when boredom crept in after a couple of donuts and a worksheet on the benefits of breathing, back to the classroom they went.
+This was not called recidivism, since that was a term too damning for youth.
+Instead, in every conversation about the violence at the public schools, the white woman felt obliged to mention her family’s class and racial privilege, because without doing so, her story would fail harder than the school’s statewide ranking, which couldn’t get much worse.

-The white woman swallowed her ire.
-Took a big breath and adjusted her ass in the seat.
-Noting her restraint, the principal offered an olive branch.
+The white woman swallowed hard, ujjayi’d.
+Noting this show of restraint, the principal offered an olive branch.
 “Listen,” she said, leaning forward, dropping into a whisper, “Our hands are tied.”
 The principal was about to say more, but the walkie-talkie attached to her belt squawked with an emergency.
 A rapidly-escalating situation near the south stairwell sent her rushing out the door without a goodbye.

-“You probably have a black pussy,” the bully had said to the woman’s daughter, a week before grabbing her by the collar of her shirt, fist cocked but never released.
-The white lady did not know how to talk through this one to her kid.
+“You probably have a black pussy,” the bully said to the woman’s daughter, a week before grabbing her by the shirt, fist cocked.
+The white lady did not know how to explain this one to her kid.
 When she tried, the conversation sputtered and her daughter begged her to stop.
-“I gotta get you out of there,” the white woman blurted, inducing a total meltdown in her daughter.
+“I’m taking you of there,” the white woman said, which induced a meltdown.

-“I’ll get my ass beat eventually,” her daughter sobbed, “and then she’ll move on to someone else.”
+“I’ll get my ass beat eventually,” her daughter pleaded, “and then she’ll move on to someone else.
+Please don’t make me leave my friends.”

-The white woman lost more than a few nights of sleep.
-Perhaps surviving this gladiator pit was how her daughter would gain the tools she’d need to deal with the scumbags she’d encounter in life?
+The white woman lost sleep.
+Perhaps surviving this gladiator pit was how her daughter would gain the tools she’d need to deal with all the scumbags she’d encounter in life?
 Perhaps this was how she’d molt the last layer of childhood?
-Perhaps this would this force her to reach inward to find her own venom?
-To learn how to fight back?
+Maybe this would finally force her to reach inward, find her own venom?
 Being sweet was dangerous, the woman concluded.
-Or was this insane, trading sweetness for a thicker skin?
+Or was this totally insane, trading sweetness for a thicker skin?

-“Welcome to the experience of being a poor woman of color,” her friend said over a bottle of chardonnay.
-The white woman suspected she knew what this friend was trying to get at, and part of her always wanted to slap this friend, who was an avid enthusiast of the Trauma Olympics.
+“Welcome to the experience of being a poor woman of color,” a friend said to her over a bottle of chardonnay.
+The white woman suspected she knew what this friend was trying to get at, and part of her always wanted to slap this friend, an avid enthusiast of the Trauma Olympics.
 Annoyed, she switched the subject and complimented her friend’s new hair color.
 “Looks nice,” she said, applying lip gloss, “almost natural.”

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

 The white lady went home that night and showed her daughter how to throw a right hook, which she learned from two years of Billy Blank’s Tae Bo.
-She held up a cushion from the couch and her daughter balked - she did not want to hurt anyone, ever.
-‘C’mon!” the woman hollered from behind the cushion.
-“Smash it!”
+She held up a cushion from the couch and her daughter balked.
+She did not want to hurt anyone, ever.

-“I’m trying to teach my daughter how to fight,” she told her friend, sipping a latte after yin yoga.
+“I’m teaching my daughter how to fight,” she told her friend, sipping a latte after yoga.

-“You mean you’re trying to teach her self-defense,” her friend corrected, lifting a manicured brow.
+“You mean you’re teaching her self-defense,” her friend corrected, lifting an overly-manicured brow.

 The majority of the white woman’s friends were white liberals, and when her daughter was young, she too had vowed to support public schools by sending her kid to them.
-Supporting local schools was a basic civic duty, her left-leaning friends argued, though a few sent their kids to private school, a detail far too impolite to mention.
+Supporting local schools was a basic civic duty, her left-leaning friends argued, though a few of them sent their kids to private school - a detail far too impolite to mention.

 But then, her daughter came home from school and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
 Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to hide.
 The worst of it, she sobbed, was that the thought of being trapped in a tiny bathroom stall with this delulu had caused a panic attack.
-She’d rather have her ass beat in front of the entire school, her daughter cried, her eyelids rabbit-pink from rubbing them.
+She’d rather have her ass beat in front of the entire school, her daughter cried, eyelids rabbit-pink.

 The white woman moved quickly and quietly, and got her baby out of there.